 February 11, 2019

 The general consensus is that coffee, like most things, is healthy in moderation.

-But one new claim is that coffee might impact your body’s magnesium supply.
+That said, one new claim is that coffee might impact your body’s magnesium supply.

-“There are a few very anecdotal studies that show that when you drink coffee, the intestinal lining actually has a drop in its ability to absorb magnesium,” says Dr. Niket Sonpal, an internist and gastroenterologist.
-He says some research has found an association between people who drank lots of coffee and magnesium deficiency, Well and Good reports.
+“There are a few very anecdotal studies that show that when you drink coffee, the intestinal lining actually has a drop in its ability to absorb magnesium,” says internal medicine and gastroenterologist Niket Sonpal, MD.
+He says that some researchers found that there was an association between people who drank lots of coffee and magnesium deficiency.

 Of course, there are tons of if’s and’s and but’s when it comes to this coffee criticism.
 The first thing to note is that coffee doesn’t directly cause a magnesium deficiency.